WandererXII/sass-graph-ts/readme.md

 ## Authors

 Sass graph was originally written by [Lachlan Donald](http://lachlan.me).
 It is now maintained by [Michael Mifsud](http://twitter.com/xzyfer).
+TS rewrite by WandererXII.

 ## License